 How can I be funnier the next few weekends?
 (Brainstorming!) [more inside]

 I need to find a venue for a cabaret/concert performance in Buffalo.
 The problems: our target dates (Sept.
 10th and 11th) coincide with the opening weekend of the new theatre season (locking out traditional theatres), and we're not looking for a permanent residence just yet.
 Non-Buffalo specific advice also useful, details follow… [more inside]

 I'm fairly literate in opera and American musicals.
 I don't know much about other theatrical traditions from around the world, and I want to investigate.
 What should I look into? [more inside]

+Hi all!
+NYT covered Shakespeare In The Park 2010 which looks great: It mentions tickets are handed out for free from 1pm on show day.
 Anyone have experience with how long the queues are / when I should be there to stand a chance?
 Is 10am early enough?
-Sadly I'm only here Sat/Sun and we'd probably be angling for Sun.
+Sadly I'm only here Sat/Sun and we'd probably be angling for Sun. thanks!

 Looking for movies that evoke how it is to live in the time in which they are set. [more inside]